 - A meeting with each advisee at the beginning of the year to get acquainted.

 - Availability during posted office hours and for individual appointments.

-- Assistance in helping advisees find academic information regarding majors, minors, general education requirements, and other academic policies, procedures, and deadlines.
+- Assistance in helping advisees find academic information regarding majors, minors, Integrative Core Curriculum (ICC), and other academic policies, procedures, and deadlines.

 - Referrals to appropriate people and offices if he or she cannot provide the necessary assistance.

 - A meeting with each advisee each semester, prior to course registration, to help with course selection and academic planning and to approve each advisee's academic schedule for the next term.

 - Assistance in understanding the purposes of academic requirements and their relationship to a liberal arts education and career plans.

 - Assistance in helping advisees learn how to make academic decisions, discover the range of options available to them, and think through the consequences of their choices.